sundarram1608/nlp_projects/README.md

 > Text Preprocessing<br>

 This part includes text extraction, text cleaning, Tokenization and structuring the dataset.<br>
+Libraries such as spacy, beautifulsoup, re & pandas are leveraged.<br>

+> Text Preprocessing<br>

+This part includes text extraction, text cleaning, Tokenization and structuring the dataset.<br>
 Libraries such as spacy, beautifulsoup, re & pandas are leveraged.